Murder of Jimmy Hendricks and Kim Mills

-James Hendricks and Kimberlin Mills (known as Jimmy and Kim respectively) are American murder victims who were discovered on June 17, 1978.
+James Hendricks and Kimberlin Mills are American murder victims who were discovered on June 17, 1978.
 The pair were believed to have been seen together at a truck stop in Missouri, which is where the murders are presumed to have taken place.
 Hendricks was left at the crime scene, while Mills was found in Mississippi County, Arkansas.

-Hendricks was identified in May 2017; Mills' identity was confirmed in late 2017, and publicly released in early February 2018.
+Hendricks was identified in May 2017; Mills's identity was confirmed in late 2017, and publicly released in early February 2018.
 Neither had been reported missing.
 Both were from Michigan.

 Case

 The bodies later identified as Hendricks and Mills were discovered on June 17, 1978, in Pemiscot County, Missouri, and Blytheville, Arkansas, respectively.
 Although they were found fifteen miles from each other, they were likely murdered by the same person, as the pair were reportedly seen together before the murders at a truck stop in the same town and were believed to have been dropped off by a man.

 Due to flooding, their case files were damaged, including the loss of their fingerprint records, although their dental charts and DNA information remained intact.
 In September 2017, both victims were identified.